haiyuan-yu-lab/NetFlow3D/README.md

 	Other columns can also be present in the MAF file but they will not be used.

 ### Optional input
 - A text file containing a complete list of genes/proteins expressed in the cells where the mutations occur.
 One ID per line.
 Gene name, Ensembl gene ID, Ensembl transcript ID, Ensembl protein ID, and UniProt ID are accepted.
-By default all genes are considered as expressed.
 Example:

 	>ENSG00000163166<br>
 	>ENSG00000110422<br>